1993 Indianapolis 500: Post race

 Race winner Emerson Fittipaldi, who previously won in 1989 pulled into victory lane to celebrate his win with team owner Roger Penske.
 It would be the final time a driver celebrated in the "hydraulic lift" version of Indy's victory lane, as a new one was built for 1994.
 As Fittipaldi emerged from the cockpit, he immediately began the traditional winner's interview, being given by Jack Arute live on ABC-TV.
 Fittipaldi broke a decades-old tradition, and chose not to drink the ceremonial milk in victory lane, a tradition that dates back to 1936.
-Fittipaldi instead controversially drank orange juice, which he himself provided, in order to promote the Brazilian citrus industry.
+Fittipaldi instead controversially drank orange juice, which he himself provided, in order to promote the Brazilian citrus industry (Fittipaldi himself owned a citrus farm which produced orange juice).
 Arute immediately shifted his questioning to the milk snub, and the exchange on live television went as follows:

 Fittipaldi refused to even hold the milk bottle, pushing it away at least three times from the presenter.
 After the interview was concluded, and after television cameras had been turned off, Fittipaldi finally did take a sip from the bottle of milk at the direction of his owner Roger Penske, however, not before a controversy boiled.
 Fan reaction to the snub was highly negative, and they charged Fittipaldi with breaking the popular and long-standing Indy tradition for personal gain.
 He quickly gained hecklers, and was booed the following week during driver introductions at Milwaukee.
 A few days after the race, Fittipaldi issued an apology statement, and donated the $5,000 prize from the American Dairy Association of Indiana to charity.